 One of the world’s favorite flavor-providing herbs has additional benefits: flies and mosquitoes hate the scent.
 Place small basil pots both in and outside your home, wherever you relax and entertain, to keep the biters at bay.

 This is another mosquito-deterring herb that can be planted in pots around your home.
-It’s best to stick to growing this one in pots as it is a very aggressive grower.
+It’s best to stick to growing mint in pots as it is a very aggressive grower.
 If you’re not careful, it will take over your garden or be growing up between the cracks of your patio for years.

 This perennial plant is simple to grow and is excellent for keeping the bugs from crashing your campfire.
 Toss a handful of sage leaves into your campfire.
 As they burn, the scented smoke they create will let you enjoy your evening in peace.